-- Press ☐ or I☐ to select the driver or passenger side mirror.
-The indicator light will illuminate. - 2.
-Press the arrows on the control pad to move the mirror in the desired direction. - Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen. - Press ☐ or I☐ again to deselect the mirror.
+- Select □ or □ for the driver or passenger side mirror.
+The switch will illuminate. - Press the arrows on the control pad to move the mirror up, down, right, or left. - Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen.